Coming up next, our final news roundup and information overload hour.

 These guys probably don't know how to defend themselves.

-So I'm letting Gavin, I'm offering to be let Gavin take the punch at me.
+So I'm letting Gavin, I'm offering to be, let Gavin take the punch at me.

 Listen.

-It doesn't even reflect itself.
+The Republican Party's, it doesn't even reflect itself.

 Look at your Republican governor.